What is UANI and what do they stand for?

 - Heighten awareness nationally and internationally about the grave threat that a nuclear-armed Iran poses to the region and the world;

-- Educate the public and opinion leaders about Iran’s role as the key state sponsor of global terrorism, leading executer of women and children, and major violator of human rights at home and abroad;
+- Educate the public and opinion leaders about Iran’s role as the key state sponsor of global terrorism, leading executor of women and children, and major violator of human rights at home and abroad;

 - Mobilize public support, utilize media outreach, and call upon elected leaders to voice a united American opposition to a nuclear Iran;